DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 ![alt text](assets\IMG82.PNG)

-Note that Hull uses the notation N
-′
-(x) for the PDF of a standard normal random variable, whereas I’ve been using f (x).
+Note that Hull uses the notation N′(x) for the PDF of a standard normal random variable, whereas I’ve been using f(x).

 ![alt text](assets\IMG83.PNG)